Cygnut/chatty/README.md

 # chatty
 Plugin-based system of bots used with the chat web site.
 Plugins interface with multiple web APIs in response to commands from chat users.

-# Subbots
+# Bots
-chatty monitors the current messages in the connected chatroom and passes each message to subbot plugins.
+chatty monitors the current messages in the connected chatroom and passes each message to bot plugins.

 ### Invokation
-Subbots are either:
+Bots are either:
-* Directly invoked by starting a line in chat with ~{subbot name} (e.g. ~help), followed by arguments for the subbot.
+* Directly invoked by starting a line in chat with ~{bot name} (e.g. ~help), followed by arguments for the bot.
 * Indirectly invoked by using specific trigger words in chat.

 #### Examples

-    Print help for all subbots:
+    Print help for all bots:
     ~help

-    Instruct the ~bully subbot to target the user with name 'user1':
+    Instruct the ~bully bot to target the user with name 'user1':
     ~bully user1

     Indirectly invoke ~swear.
 The following (unspeakable) word will lead to an admonishment by ~swear: